Tools | By Duncan Haughey | minute read

-As a project manager, it is important to think about what future events may impact your projects.
-These events may be positive or negative, so understanding them allows you to prepare, and put plans in place to deal with them.
+For a project manager, it is essential to think about what future events may impact your projects.
+These events may be positive or negative, so understanding them allows you to prepare and plan to deal with them.
 But how can you forecast the future with any degree of certainty?
 The Delphi Technique can help.

 The Delphi Technique is a method used to estimate the likelihood and outcome of future events.
 A group of experts exchange views, and each independently gives estimates and assumptions to a facilitator who reviews the data and issues a summary report.

-The group members discuss and review the summary report, and give updated forecasts to the facilitator, who again reviews the material and issues a second report.
+The group members, known as panellists, discuss and review the summary report and give updated forecasts to the facilitator, who again reviews the material and issues a second report.
 This process continues until all participants reach a consensus.

-The experts at each round have a full record of what forecasts other experts have made, but they do not know who made which forecast.
+The experts at each round have a complete record of what forecasts other experts have made.
+Still, they do not know who made which forecast.
 Anonymity allows the experts to express their opinions freely, encourages openness and avoids admitting errors by revising earlier forecasts.

 This article looks at how to run a Delphi session.
-On completion of this guide, you will be able to run a session enabling you to predict future events and their likely impact on your projects.
+Upon completing this guide, you will be able to run a session enabling you to predict future events and their likely impact on your projects.

-The technique is an iterative process, and first aims to get a broad range of opinions from the group of experts.
+The technique is an iterative process and first aims to get a broad range of opinions from a group of experts.
 The results of the first round of questions, when summarised, provide the basis for the second round of questions.
 Results from the second round of questions feed into the third and final round.

-The aim is to clarify and expand on issues, identify areas of agreement or disagreement and begin to find consensus.
+The aim is to clarify and expand on issues, identify areas of agreement or disagreement, and find consensus.

 Step 1: Choose a Facilitator

 The first step is to choose your facilitator.
-You may wish to take on this role yourself, or find a neutral person within your organisation.
-It is useful to have someone that is familiar with research and data collection.
+You may wish to take on this role yourself or find a neutral person within your organisation.
+It is helpful to have someone familiar with research and data collection.

 Step 2: Identify Your Experts